SUSTAINABLE HOUSE DESIGN PRINCIPLES

 - Reduce greenhouse gas emissions

-- Source sustainable materials such as plantation timbers and those with low embodied energy
+- Source sustainable materials and those with low embodied energy

 - Utilise environmentally credible production